WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 Please refer to the DX_FT8 V1.3 Cheat Sheet Document supplied with this Release Note.

+- To download firmware please click on firmware and then use the download arrow on right top corner of page to download as RAW.

 - An Abstract outlining DX FT8 Conception and Design path as a PDF file added.

 -----------------------------------------------------------------------------------------------------------------------------------